What Is the National Labor Relations Board (NLRB)?

 The NLRB also protects non-union groups of two or more employees who attempt, without a union, to bargain with their employer over wages, benefits, and working conditions.

+Employees who are not union members are generally considered at will employees.
+Employers may terminate, demote, transfer, or promote these employees without oversight.
 Employees who believe that they were discriminated against or subjected to unfair labor practices should seek counsel.

 Filing Charges with the NLRB